DataTunerX/datatunerx/README.md

 ***DTX*** empowers users with a robust set of features designed for efficient fine-tuning of large language models.
 Dive into the capabilities that make ***DTX*** a versatile platform:

 ## 1. Dataset Management 🗄️
 Effortlessly manage datasets by supporting both *S3* protocol (*http* is coming) and local dataset uploads.
-Datasets are organized with splits such as test, validate, and training.
+Datasets are organized with splits such as test, validation, and training.
 Additionally, feature mapping enhances flexibility for fine-tuning jobs.
 <div align="center">
   <img src="https://raw.githubusercontent.com/DataTunerX/datatunerx-controller/main/assets/design/datasetplugindark.png" alt="FineTune" width="30%" height="30%" />
 </div>